appsembler/xblock-video/README.md

 ## Enabling in Studio

-You can enable the Wistia xblock in studio through the advanced
+You can enable the Video xblock in studio through the advanced
 settings:

 1. From the main page of a specific course, click on *Settings*,